Schedule

 13:00 - 13:15 Opening remarks

-13:15 - 14:00 Round table Aislinn Sandre , Robin Renault , Marie-Ève Vautrin-Nadeau Round table on mental health
+13:15 - 14:00 Round table Robin Renault , Marie-Ève Vautrin-Nadeau , Aislinn Sandre Round table on mental health

 13:15 - 14:00 Focused discussion Guillaume Lajoie

-Machine learning and Neuroscience A panel discussion with Dr. Pouya Bashinvan, Dr. Irina Rish and Dr. Danilo Bzdok about (1) deep network models of neural circuits (2) ML for large data analysis and (3) ANN to explore neuroscience ideas unattainable by experiments.
+• A panel discussion with Dr. Pouya Bashinvan, Dr. Irina Rish and Dr. Danilo Bzdok about (1) deep network models of neural circuits (2) ML for large data analysis and (3) ANN to explore neuroscience ideas unattainable by experiments.

 14:00 - 14:15 Social break